florist-notes/CNN-GoogLeNet/README.md

 Architecture
 -

 Let's look at the structure of GoogLeNet.
 It is a <b>22 layer</b> network, which starts with general CONV-POOL-NORM layers and ends with POOL-FC-SOFTMAX-> but is not sequential (linear) in between.
-We have chunks of parallel blocks in between, called the 'inception' block, which forms the network architecture.I will explain the network in detail as we go through the post.
+We have chunks of parallel blocks in between, called the 'inception' block, which forms the network architecture.
+I will explain the network in detail as we go through the post, so lets check out <b>'GoogLeNet'</b> :

 <img src = "https://github.com/SKKSaikia/CNN-GoogLeNet/blob/master/img/gg.png">